microsoft/WebTemplateStudio/docs/services/azure-functions.md

 ![azure-functions-portal](../resources/azure-functions-portal.png)

-You can configure your functions application for advanced settings (like configuring domain, storage accounts etc.), delete your application etc. from your [azure portal](https://portal.azure.com).
-Once you login to the portal, select functions app from the menu bar on left side and select your application.
+You can configure your functions application for advanced settings (like configuring a domain, storage accounts etc.), delete your application etc. from your [azure portal](https://portal.azure.com).
+Once you login to the portal, select functions app from the menu bar on the left side and select your application.
 Your individual functions are listed under _functions_ and you can monitor them/integrate them here.
 Pretty much anything you need to manage about your application can be done through the portal.